-- President's Cabinet,
+- President's Cabinet

-- Divisional faculty and administrators,
+- Divisional faculty and administrators

-- Academic Senate.
+- Academic Senate

-- Classified Senate,
+- Classified Senate

-- California School Employees Association (CSEA),
+- California State Employees Association (CSEA)

-- American Federation of Teachers (AFT), and
+- American Federation of Teachers (AFT)

-- Students.
+- Students

-The report (3.5) was made available to the broader college community on the college planning and accreditation websites.
+The report was made available to the broader college community on the college planning and accreditation websites (3.5).

 In fall 2014, following analysis of the benchmarking results, the College will consider best practices and successful approaches, as well as utilize current processes where appropriate (e.g., reclassification and reorganization of positions) to devise its long-term staffing priorities and develop a corresponding plan.
-The same consultants have been retained (3.6a, 3.6b) to assist the College and District in developing that strategic staffing plan.
+The same consultants will be available to assist the College with the development of its staffing plan.

 In spring 2014, the GCCCD engaged an outside consultant to conduct a staffing study in which the staffing levels at GC were compared to three similar community colleges in California.
-Based on the results of that staffing study, as well as information from internal staffing processes and program reviews, the College will develop a long-term staffing plan by spring 2015.
-These actions will result in a data-informed and thoughtfully created staffing plan that will be used to guide college staffing processes beginning with the 2015-16 cycle and will assist the College in planning for adequate faculty, staff, and administrators to carry out its mission.
+Based on the results of that staffing study, as well as information from internal staffing processes and reviews, the College will develop a long-term staffing plan by spring 2015.
+These actions will result in a data-informed and thoughtfully created staffing plan to ensure the College has adequate faculty, staff, and administrators to carry out its mission.